jbrgfx/elixir_mixed_doubles_pairings/README.md

     Clone the repo and in the project directory:

     λ mix deps.get
-    λ iex -S mix
+    λ iex -S mix mixed_doubles
-    λ iex --werl -S mix (on windows to get tab-completion in the erlang terminal)
+    λ iex --werl -S mix mixed_doubles (on windows to get tab-completion in the erlang terminal)

     Assign teams to courts and print waitlists: